EmbySupport/Emby.Docs/advisory-23-05.md

 After (and only after) you have done the above:

 - Disable external network access
-- Go to the following folder under the emby `programdata` folder:
+- Go to the following folder under the [Emby Server Data Folder](Server-Data-Folder.md):
   `programdata/plugins/configurations`
   - Find the file named `ReadyState.xml` and delete it.
   - Find the file named 'EmbyScripterX.xml' and delete it (if exists)